 Information and assistance in applying for financial aid for training and education programs not provided under WIOA Post-employment follow-up services and support (This is not an individualized career service but listed here for completeness.)
-Other training services as determined by the workforce partner's governing rules YOUTH S ERVICES Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized post-secondary credential.
-Alternative secor recovery services ndary school services, or dropout s, as appropriate.
+Other training services as determined by the workforce partner's governing rules YOUTH SERVICES Tutoring, study skills training, instruction evidence-based dropout prevention strategies that lead to completion or requirements for a secondary school recognized equivalent (including a certificate of attendance or similar individuals with disabilities) or for post-secondary credential. and recovery of the ol diploma or its recognized document for Alternative secondary school services, or dropout recovery services, as appropriate.
 Paid and unpaid work experiences that have as a component academic and occupational education, which may include: Summer employment opportunities and other employment opportunities available throughout the school year, pre-apprenticeship programs, internships and job shadowing, and on-the-job training opportunities.
 Occupational skill training, which shall include priority consideration for training programs that lead to recognized postsecondary credentials that are aligned with in-demand industry sectors or occupations in the local area involved.
-Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster. include commun activities encoura positive social ar lopment opportunities, which may ity service and peer-centered aging responsibility and other nd civic behaviors, as appropriate.
-Supportive services. - for the period of participation and riod, for a total of not less than 12 Follow-up services for not less than 12 months after the completion of participation, as appropriate. may include drug and referral, as a Financial literacy education.
-Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services. skills training.
-Pouth prepare for and transition education and training.
+Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster.
+Supportive services.
+Leadership development opportunities, which may include community service and peer-centered activities encouraging responsibility and other positive social and civic behaviors, as appropriate.
+Adult mentoring for the period of participation and a subsequent period, for a total of not less than 12 months Follow-up services for not less than 12 months after the completion of participation, as appropriate.
+Financial literacy education.
+Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral, as appropriate.
+Entrepreneurial skills training.
+Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and Activities that help youth prepare for and transition to postsecondary education and training.